Fentanest/ghost-webp-conversion/README.md

 python main.py
 ```

-If you want to see what happens, add `--dry`

 This process automatically creates a backup of the DB file and Content folder in the backup path.

+Add `--dry` if you want to simulate the action without actually executing it.

 If you want to take a risky one-way trip without backup, use `--nobackup`.